-The main role of Hafnarborg – The Hafnarfjörður Centre of Culture and Fine Art, is to maintain dynamic and ambitious cultural functions, thereby creating grounds for diverse cultural life in the town.
-Hafnarborg preserves Hafnarfjörður’s art collection, is responsible for research into and exhibiting said collection for the benefit of the town’s residents, and ensuring that this heritage continues to be a visible part of Icelandic culture and art history.
-In addition, Hafnarborg runs an international artist in residence programme.
+The mission of Hafnarborg – the Hafnarfjörður Centre of Culture and Fine Art is to maintain dynamic and ambitious cultural functions, thereby creating grounds for diverse cultural life in the town.
+Hafnarborg therefore preserves Hafnarfjörður’s art collection, being responsible for research into and exhibitions of said collection for the benefit of the town’s guests and residents, as well as ensuring that this heritage continues to be a prominent part of Icelandic culture and art history.
+In addition, Hafnarborg runs an international artist-in-residence programme.

-Hafnarborg’s programme should be characterised by quality and resolve, and should be a potent contribution to the positive image of the town and the identity of its residents.
+Hafnarborg’s programme should be characterised by quality and resolve, as well as making a potent contribution to the positive image of the town and the identity of its residents.

 Exhibitions and events should reflect contemporary trends and movements, promoting significant works and happenings at each given time.

-Art events should be aptly promoted and visits to Hafnarborg should be a routine part of locals of the town, where they may enjoy art, education, entertainment, and interesting experiences of art.
+Art events should be aptly promoted and visits to Hafnarborg should ideally be a routine part of the life of the locals of the town, where they may enjoy art, education, entertainment, and interesting experiences of art.

-Focused museum education should reach students of all levels of educations, and visits to Hafnarborg should be an appealing option that advances progress in school activities.
+Focused museum education should reach students of all levels of education and visits to Hafnarborg should be an appealing option that advances progress in school activities.

-Hafnarborg should maintain dynamic collaborations with artists, museums, and other cultural institutions in Iceland and abroad.
+Hafnarborg should maintain a dynamic collaboration with artists, museums, and other cultural institutions in Iceland and abroad.

-The programme for exhibitions in Hafnarborg is diverse and the museum holds 10–12 art exhibitions each year, displaying works presenting Icelandic art history, from treasured artwork by the pioneers of Icelandic art to experimental work by contemporary artists.
-Hafnarborg hosts regular lectures and seminars relating to the museum’s exhibitions, and the museum strives to open up a dialogue between visitors and artists and curators in order to make the exhibition experience more dynamic and interesting.
+The exhibition programme in Hafnarborg is diverse and the museum holds 10–12 art exhibitions each year, displaying works significant to Icelandic art history, from treasured artwork by the pioneers of Icelandic art to experimental work by contemporary artists.
+Hafnarborg hosts regular lectures and seminars related to the museum’s exhibitions and the museum strives to open a converstation between visitors, artists and curators, in order to make the museum experience more dynamic and interesting.
 There are also regular workshops and guided tours available for children.
-In addition to Hljóðön, a series of concerts focused on contemporary compositions, the museum plays host to a lunchtime concert with an emphasis on opera each month.
+In addition to Hljóðön, a series of concerts focused on contemporary compositions, the museum plays host to a lunchtime concert with an emphasis on classical music each month.